Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: The harmonic chain perturbed by stochastic noises

 The symmetric form $\cD_\ell$ is called the \emph{Dirichlet form}, and is well defined on $\cC$.
-This is a random variable with respect to the disorder $\mathbf m$.
-Notice that, since the symmetric part of the generator does not depend on $\m$, we can write
+It is a random variable with respect to the disorder $\mathbf m$.
+Note that, since the symmetric part of the generator does not depend on $\m$, we can write \ccl{(cf. \eqref{eq:DefPbstar})}